PranavNagrecha/Salesforce-RAG/rag/development/order-of-execution.md

 - See `rag/development/flow-patterns.md` for Flow execution patterns
 - See `rag/development/apex-patterns.md` for Apex trigger patterns
 - See `rag/architecture/event-driven-architecture.md` for async processing patterns

+## Q&A

+### Q: What is the difference between before-save and after-save automation?

+**A**: **Before-save** automation runs before the record is saved to the database.
+You can modify field values, but cannot perform DML on other records. **After-save** automation runs after the record is saved.
+The record is read-only, but you can perform DML on other records and query related data.

+### Q: When should I use before-save vs after-save flows?

+**A**: Use **before-save** flows for field value modifications, simple validations, and calculations that need to be saved with the record.
+Use **after-save** flows for related record operations, complex validations requiring queries, rollup calculations, and operations that don't need to modify the current record.

+### Q: What is the execution order of validation rules?

+**A**: **System validation rules** execute first (step 3), before any automation. **Custom validation rules** execute during before-save (step 4), after before-save flows and triggers have run, so they can reference field values modified by before-save automation.

+### Q: Can I modify field values in after-save automation?

+**A**: No, records are **read-only** in after-save automation.
+You cannot modify field values in after-save flows or triggers.
+To modify field values, use before-save automation (before-save flows or before triggers).

+### Q: What happens if multiple triggers exist for the same object?

+**A**: If multiple triggers exist for the same object and event, there is **no guaranteed execution order**.
+Triggers execute in undefined order.
+Best practice: use one trigger per object per event type and use a trigger framework to manage trigger logic.

+### Q: Can I perform DML operations in before-save automation?

+**A**: No, **before-save automation cannot perform DML operations** on other records.
+You can only modify field values on the current record.
+To perform DML on other records, use after-save automation or async processing (Platform Events, Queueable, etc.).

+### Q: How do I prevent trigger recursion?

+**A**: Prevent trigger recursion by checking if field values have actually changed before performing updates, using static variables to track execution, implementing guard clauses, and avoiding update operations that would re-trigger the same trigger.
+Use trigger frameworks that handle recursion prevention.

+### Q: What is the performance impact of before-save vs after-save automation?

+**A**: **Before-save** runs synchronously and impacts user save time - keep it fast. **After-save** can be slower since the record is already saved, but complex operations in after-save can still impact overall transaction time.
+Move heavy operations to async processing (Platform Events, Queueable) when possible.

 ## References